(Illustration by Martin Davidson)

-Natalia Barcelo has graduated as a Primary Education Teacher from Universidad Complutense (Madrid) and also has a Master's Degree in Special Education.
-In her spare time, she works as a leisure coach working with children and elderly people.
+Natalia Barcelo is our Deputy Childcare Manager.
+She graduated as a Primary Education Teacher from Universidad Complutense (Madrid) and also has a Master's Degree in Special Education.
+Natalia has a lovely personality, she is very cheerful and patient, she is very dedicated to our children and she always thinks of others before thinking of herself.
+She takes the lead in preparing and delivering The Spanish Club activities.
+In her spare time, Natalia works as a leisure coach working with children and elderly people.
 She loves arts and crafts, painting and reading.
-Natalia has a lovely personality, she is very cheerful and patient, she is very dedicated to our children and she always thinks of others before thinking of herself.
+Natalia is always willing to lend a hand and loves challenging children to help develop problem solving skills.